jmh3434/java-precourse/Precourse Java.md

 To summarize, when a company like Twitter offers an API to their customers, it simply means Twitter created a set of **dedicated URLs that return data responses**.
 The responses won’t contain the presentation or the User Interface (like a website).

-Even more, any piece of software that can be distinctively separated from its environment.
+To add on to this powerful idea and practice, any piece of software that can be **distinctively separated from its environment**.
 APIs are seen all over the web and can be used in your code.

 # Android Studio (For Java Development)

-**Note**: You can skip this part if you've already downloaded Android Studio
+### **Note: You can skip this part if you've already downloaded Android Studio**

 Now that we have some of the basic concepts down for programming, lets jump right in and download Android Studio.
 The reason we are using Android Studio for our learning purposes instead of an IDE like Eclipse is that it makes setting up our environment easy (such as downloading the SDK and readying our environment for development)